February 20, 2009

 Buzz and Woody team up to save each other.

 But it is not just the voices that drive the characters, although it is a fair portion.
 The animation on Toy Story still stands up to modern scrutiny, more than a decade on from it’s original release.
-With an eye-pleasing colour palette and some amazing, advanced, special effects and animation, the world of the toys is perfectly realised by (and perfects suited to) the animated style from Pixar.
+With an eye-pleasing color palette and some amazing, advanced, special effects and animation, the world of the toys is perfectly realized by (and perfects suited to) the animated style from Pixar.
 Buzz, his helmet transparent and wing-tips lit up with light, is a perfect symbol of the dazzling potential of computer animation.
 He’s a real toy, on screen at least, and looks so amazingly detailed it’s breathtaking.
 Woody’s clothing seems so real, you almost feel you could reach out and touch it.
-Advances in technology since the 90′s, when Toy Story was released, mean that today, the original film feels a little anaemic by comparison, but at the time, was revolutionary for it’s mastery of realism.
+Advances in technology since the 90’s, when Toy Story was released, mean that today, the original film feels a little anemic by comparison, but at the time, was revolutionary for it’s mastery of realism.

 To infinity, and beyond.